sooraj2001/Weather-Report/README.md

 This program Displays temperature and humidity readings on a web server using the ESP32 and rings alarm sound when temperature reaches above threshold level.

-The goal of this experiment is to integrate the HTTP webserver with Sensor.
+In this project I have integrate the HTTP webserver with Sensor.
 As we know, most IoT Nodes are equipped with sensors and the IoT systems should provide these sensor data to users.Here I have used DHT11 Temperature and Humidity sensor connected to an IoT Node/ ESP32 development board.
 The IoT Node is configured as a Webserver and the